EFTEC/MiniLang/README.md

 * 2.6 2019-08-03 Now it allows "else"
 * 2.5 2019-08-03 Now it allows to reference index of an array (numeric or associative)
 * 2.4 2019-08-02 Added more documentation.
-Now we allows unitary expression.
+Now we allow unitary expression.
 * 2.3 2019-05-24 Fixed some bug (if the method is not defined)
 * 2.0 2019-05-20 Second version.
 It uses PHP to parse the file.
-* 1.15 2019-01-06 If we add (+) two values and they are numeric then we add, otherwise we concantenate.
+* 1.15 2019-01-06 If we add (+) two values and they are numeric then we add.
+Otherwise, it concatenates.
-* 1.14 2018-12-26 First open source version.
+* 1.14 2018-12-26 First open-source version.